 It’s a common misconception that the internet is the ultimate learning environment.
 Yes, you can find everything you need, for free, but the information you end up with is not always trustworthy.
 It’s scattered, often outdated and sometimes contradictory.
 So if you want to learn all about a particular subject, you might be better off signing up for an online course.
 Yoast offers all kinds of SEO training courses in its Academy, with great success.
-Marieke, who is responsible for most of the courses, explains how Yoast Academy came about.
+Marieke, who is responsible for most of the courses, explains how Yoast SEO academy came about.

-Yoast Academy is the go-to place if you want to teach yourself SEO.
-You can find a selection of in-depth courses on site structure, SEO copywriting, Yoast SEO for WordPress, basic SEO and technical SEO.
-The latest course added to Yoast Academy is Keyword research.
+Yoast SEO academy is the go-to place if you want to teach yourself SEO.
+You can find a selection of in-depth courses on site structure, SEO copywriting, Yoast SEO for WordPress, technical SEO, keyword research, and many more.
 And we’re nowhere near finished!

-According to Marieke, Yoast Academy fits Yoast to a tee: “Yoast Academy fits perfectly within our company mission.
+According to Marieke, Yoast SEO academy fits Yoast to a tee: “Yoast SEO academy fits perfectly within our company mission.
 At Yoast, we want to make it possible for everyone to build a findable website, and by sharing our knowledge we can help people to do that.
 It’s also one of the reasons we make our content available in different formats.
 Besides, we are great proponents of open source and give away a good deal of what we know for free.
 A lot of what we teach is freely available on our site.
 We even released a free SEO for beginners training this year.
-This has allowed a lot of people to get acquainted with Yoast Academy.
+This has allowed a lot of people to get acquainted with Yoast SEO academy.
 We’ve even seen that lots of them have decided to follow a paid training after trying out the free one, which we’re obviously very happy with!”

 Efficient, complete and of great quality